|

 All

-reduce their size and flatten their response.
+reduce their size and flatten the frequency response for better marketability.

 Despite